Please read this page before contacting me in case your question has already been answered.

 Do you accept walk-ins?

-Please respect the fact that even if you walk in and I’m not tattooing someone, it is most likely that I’ll be working on a design for a client and may not be available to tattoo you.
+Please respect the fact that even if you walk in and I’m not tattooing someone, it is most likely that I’ll be working on admin or a design for a client and may not be available to tattoo you.
 This is why appointments are preferred so I can organise my time and give my undivided attention to each client.

 Is there anything you won’t tattoo?